valory-xyz/mech-tools-dev/README.md

 ## Testing the tool

-In order to test a tool, you can use the [quickstart](https://github.com/valory-xyz/quickstart/).
+You can test any of the added tools by running a Mech service using them.
+For this purpose, you can use the [quickstart](https://github.com/valory-xyz/quickstart/).
+Follow the instruction in the README file of this repository.
 You will need the hashes of your tools found in `packages/packages.json` and the service hash (corresponding to the key `service/valory/mech/0.1.0` in the same file).